Skip to main content

 HIGH AVAILABILITY

-Many traditional dishes are naturally gluten-free, based on cassava, yams, plantains, and rice.
-Fufu and akume are safe options.
+Plenty of traditional dishes are gluten-free by default, built on cassava, yams, plantains, and rice.
+Fufu and akume are both safe choices.

 Common Allergens